 What is it that makes us so determined to draw lines and build fences on the ground, in the air and in our minds?

-From the time we are children, we begin to judge, categorize and label everything around and within us.
 It begins on the simplest level...Mom/Dad, good/bad, hot/cold, inside/outside, red/green.
 As we gather more information, we subdivide the categories further and further...simple dichotomous forks become complex systems of branches.

 Black and white is far easier to grasp than the infinite shades of gray and innumerable hues of color that paint the countless planes of reality.

 But what would happen if we could forget about the black and white for a moment and immerse ourselves the plethora of colors in between?
 If we could stop auto-labeling and begin trying to cultivate empathy and understanding?